 1. A common problem

 Companies with commercial and government clients usually get paid on credit terms.
 It’s a standard way of doing business that gives clients 30 to 60 days to pay an invoice.
 However, it is also a common source of cash flow problems for some companies.
 Let’s examine this situation from the small company’s point of view.

 The small business must cover the expense of delivering the service or product to the client.
 Then, it must wait for one to two months to get paid.
 In the meantime, the company has to cover the costs of running the business out of its cash reserves.
 This delayed payment leaves the company exposed to financial problems if its reserves are low or if they are growing quickly.

 2. Simple solutions for the cash flow problem

 There are several ways to solve cash flow problems due to slow-paying customers.
-The best way is to build a cash reserve and become self reliant.
-However, this may not be feasible if the company has an immediate financial need.
+The best way is to build a cash reserve and become self-reliant.
+However, this goal may not be feasible if the company has an immediate financial need.
 The company can use financing to help with the cash flow shortfall in these cases.

 a) Build a cash reserve

 The best way to avoid financial problems is to build a robust cash reserve that can handle your foreseeable needs.
 Building a cash reserve is simple but requires financial discipline and takes time.
 It’s a matter of setting some funds away every month until the reserve reaches the desired level.

 Offering an early payment discount to clients is an effective strategy for small companies with intermittent problems.
 As the name suggests, clients get a discount if they pay early.
 Typically, the discount averages 2% if they pay in ten days or less.
 Otherwise, they have to pay the total invoice price.